JINSCOP/ngx-app-frame/docs/articles/auth-token.md

 ## Receiving user token after login/registration

-At this step, we assume that oliveui Auth module is up and running, you have successfully configured an auth strategy and adjusted auth look & fell accordingly with your requirements.
+At this step, we assume that ngx-app-frame Auth module is up and running, you have successfully configured an auth strategy and adjusted auth look & fell accordingly with your requirements.

 It's time to get a user token after successful authentication to be able to communicate with the server and, for instance, show a username in the header of the application.